 All litigation is expensive and the outcome inherently uncertain.
 Matrimonial litigation also comes with an added emotional cost.
 A financial agreement that provides certainty avoids these financial and emotional costs, and allows a couple to decide in advance what would be a fair division of their assets if, for any reason, their marriage were to fail.

-This comprehensive Kit has been drafted to comply with section 90C of the Family Law Act 1975 and provides all the guidance you need to create a legally binding, protective agreement.
+This Post Nuptial Financial Agreement has been drafted to comply with s90C of the Family Law Act 1975 for married couples intending to stay together.